 Law Alumni Board

-The Law Alumni Board (LAB) serves as an advisory body to the dean of the school and the Office of Alumni Relations and Annual Fund.
+The Law Alumni Board (LAB) serves as an advisory body to the dean of the school and the Office of Advancement.
 Made up of members of the alumni body who have made a commitment to advance the mission of the law school, LAB serves to engage alumni in support of Seattle University School of Law’s mission of educating outstanding lawyers who are leaders for a just and humane world.
 The LAB advises the alumni office on initiatives and activities designed to strengthen relationships in building an inclusive law school community of alumni, students, faculty, staff and friends.

-For more information about getting involved, please contact the Alumni Relations office.
+For more information about getting involved, please contact the Advancement office.